-Being a parent can be tough at the best of times, some days it can feel like a constant battle.
+Being a parent can be tough at the best of times.
+Some days, it can feel like a constant battle.
 Having children can be emotionally, physically and financially draining.
-If a parent is also having to cope with mental health problems, then these issues are further amplified.
-But just because you have mental illness, it doesn’t mean you can’t be a good parent.
+If a parent also has to cope with mental health problems, then these issues are further amplified.
+But just because you have a mental illness doesn’t mean you can’t be a good parent.

-For parents struggling with long term or severe mental health issues, at some point the illness is likely to have a negative impact on their children.
-There are positive steps that can be taken to minimize this impact, and promote healthy development.
+For parents struggling with long-term or severe mental health issues, at some point, the illness is likely to have a negative impact on their children.
+However, there are positive steps that you can take to minimise this impact and promote healthy development.

-- Children are able to cope better if they have an understanding of their parents illness.
+- Children can cope better if they have an understanding of their parents illness.
 By explaining what is happening, they know what to expect, and this reduces their anxiety and feelings that they are to blame.

 - Promote as much stability as possible in their home environment.
 Establish and maintain routines.

 - Encourage a strong relationship with a healthy adult (family member, relative or family friend).